-I’ve tried most everything, and these are the BEST pedicure products for soft smooth feet and a salon worthy DIY pedicure.
+These are the BEST pedicure products for soft smooth feet and a salon worthy foot makeover that will leave your feet sandal ready.

 Don’t give up on the dream of sandal ready feet until you try what I consider the BEST pedicure products for soft smooth feet.
 You can use these products in your own home~no salon pedicure required.